dmaccormac/dmaccormac.github.io/_posts/2024-12-30-customizing-favicons.md

 # Introduction

-Research on the use of visual aids, such color coding, in improving human-computer interaction has demonstrated the significant value of these tools [1].
-Such elements help make digital interfaces more accessible, intuitive, and usable for a broader range of users, including those with disabilities [2, 3].
+Research on the use of visual aids, such as color coding, in improving human-computer interaction has demonstrated the significant value of these tools [1].
+Such elements help to make digital interfaces more accessible, intuitive, and usable for a broader range of users, including those with disabilities [2, 3].

-This article outlines an accessibility challenge faced in relation to website icons, examines existing solutions to the problem and proposes a new browser agnostic solution.
+This article outlines a current accessibility challenge faced in relation to website icons, examines existing solutions to the problem and proposes a new browser agnostic solution.
 Finally, the proposed solution is implemented using a small Windows based graphical application to test the approach.

 # Challenges in customizing favicons